 Before that, way back around the turn of the century, I was shortlisted for a national writing prize, and awarded an ASA mentorship.
 Though I had been writing for some years, those works were the first I had submitted anywhere, and while the experiences were surprising and validating, in the following period I continued to write for some years without intent or real desire for publication.
 The reward for me was, and largely remains, the process – or the doing – of writing.
 So much so, that in 2010 I completed a PhD, a hybrid Creative Writing and English and Comparative Literature project exploring in part at least, the intrinsic value of the processes (rather than the products) of creative work.

-Michelle’s short stories and poetry have been published in magazines and journals such as Westerly, Spiny Babbler and Australian Book Review.
-Other writing has appeared online and in print publications in Australia and internationally.
-She has published academic book chapters, presented research papers at Australian and international academic conferences, and had a play produced for stage and radio.
+Eventually I recommenced sending writing out every now and then, and other short stories and poetry have won or been listed in various prizes, and published in magazines and journals such as Westerly, Spiny Babbler and Australian Book Review, and other online and print publications in Australia and internationally.
+I published an academic book chapter, presented research papers at Australian and international conferences, and had plays produced for stage and radio too.

 When not writing I sometimes facilitate workshops in universities, high schools and community groups.
 I have been a guest panellist at literary festivals and community art and literary events, judged a number of writing competitions and mentor emerging writers.
 Over the past twenty years I have been employed in a number of writing-related positions including academic lecturer and tutor, workshop facilitator, speech writer, researcher, and freelance writer and editor.

 I live and work on Whadjuk boodjar (Perth country) and respectfully acknowledge the Nyoongar Whadjuk people – the traditional custodians of this land.